arcturo/library/coffeescript/chapters/01_syntax.md

 ###Function arguments

 How about specifying arguments?
-Well, CoffeeScript lets you do that by specifying arguments in a pair of parenthesis before the arrow.
+Well, CoffeeScript lets you do that by specifying arguments in parentheses before the arrow.

 <span class="csscript"></span>